jpmckeown/demography/README.md

-# learning
-Cultural Evolution of Demographic Transition through social and individual learning.
+# Cultural Evolution of a Demographic Transition through social and individual learning.

 A line written in Rstudio.